Angina (angina pectoris)

 What screening options are available?

-In Germany, people over 35 with health insurance are entitled to a health check by a doctor once every three years.
-The screening examination is intended, in particular, to detect indications of cardiovascular disease, diabetes, and kidney diseases.
+People with statutory health insurance are entitled to a one-off health check-up between the age of 18 and 35 and the same check-up every three years from the age of 35.
+The primary aims of screening include providing indications of cardiovascular diseases, diabetes and kidney diseases.
 The check includes a blood and urine test and a measurement of blood pressure.

 How can angina be treated?